FinX-IO/Auto-GPT-FinX-Plugin/README.md

    FINX_WORKSPACE=my_finx_workspace_path_relative_to_default_workspace
    ```

-Get a FinX API Key at app.finx.io
+- Get a FinX API Key at app.finx.io
-Set FINX_API_KEY to your FinX API Key
+- Set FINX_API_KEY to your FinX API Key

-10. Allowlist Plugin
+**10. Allowlist Plugin**

     In the `.env` file search for `ALLOWEDLISTED_PLUGINS` and add the FinX-Plugin.
 Note: Sets of listed plugins that are allowed (Example: Plugin1,Plugin2)
     ```